The Nashville Number System Explained ..

 Also see The Copyright Notebook Kit - a major addition to your music resource library - has example forms filled in for you by a copyright lawyer - Industry Secrets Revealed !

-Also see The Harmony Wheel ... a perfect companion to the "One Page" and a great resource to learn or review all aspects of music theory, no matter your instrument played, skill level or musical style.
-No music reading is necessary to use the "Harmony Wheel" or the "One Page" - Unique "Color-CODED" Sections for EASY use.
+Also see The Harmony Wheel ... a perfect companion to the "One Page"and "Dr.Ducks Nashville Number System Dial A Chord" and a great resource to learn or review all aspects of music theory, no matter your instrument played, skill level or musical style.
+No music reading is necessary to use the "Harmony Wheel", the "Nashville Number System Dial A Chord" or the "One Page" - Unique "Color-CODED" Sections for EASY use.

 Contact ...